My flesh and my heart may fail, but God is the strength of my heart and my portion forever. Psalm 73:26

 Timothy and Epaphroditus

 19 But I hope in the Lord Jesus to send Timothy to you soon, that I also may be cheered up when I know how you are doing.
 20 For I have no one else like-minded, who will truly care about you.
 21 For they all seek their own, not the things of Jesus Christ.
-22 But you know the proof of him, that as a child serves a father, so he served with me in furtherance of the Good News.
+22 But you know the proof of him, that as a child serves a father, so he served with me in furtherance of the gospel.
 23 Therefore I hope to send him at once, as soon as I see how it will go with me.
 24 But I trust in the Lord that I myself also will come shortly.

 Surely God is Good to Israel